elestio-examples/passit/README.md

 # First use

-You will need to register in order to receive your confirmation code by email and also to be able to download your Backup Code
+You will need to register at https://[CI_CD_DOMAIN]/account/register to receive your confirmation code by email and also to be able to download your Backup Code